Air Fryer Cottage Fries

 cottage fries

 You can cook just about anything in the air fryer in under fifteen minutes.
-And cottage fries are one of those things.
-If you didn’t know, potatoes cut into thick discs are often referred to as cottage fries.
+And classic cottage fries are one of those things.
+If you didn’t know, potato slices cut into thick discs are called cottage fries.

 Cottage fries are one of the easiest types of fries to make because they’re so quick to cut.
 You don’t need any special tools, just a sharp knife and a few seconds to cut slices.